Chenshuting524/dev-docs/new_product/integrate_contracts/Customizing_Business_Logic_Contract.md

 ### Step2.
 Requesting transaction

 Now, you should complete a method to invoke the cross-chain function in the CCM.
+You can also see specifics in the [source code](https://dev-docs.poly.network/new_chain/side_chain/contracts.html#step3-pushing-transactions).

 ````solidity